Nepal Budget 2083/84 and your money: what changed for salary, tax, and savings

 The reliefs are paid for.
 Three changes pull in the other direction for a saver.

 Capital gains tax on shares went up.
 The budget made CGT on listed-share sales a final tax, and per ShareSansar the rates rose: short-term gains from 7.5% to 10%, long-term from 5% to 7.5%.
-If you trade on NEPSE, your exit just got a bit more expensive.
+If you trade on NEPSE, your exit just got a bit more expensive; the full mechanics of the capital gains tax on shares and who deducts it at settlement are worked through separately.
 The exact rate figures are from market reporting; confirm against the Finance Bill.

 Cigarettes and alcohol got costlier.
 Excise on cigarettes rose by up to about 10%, and excise on liquor and beer was increased.
 Sin taxes, as usual.